 J. Arbitration: USATF agrees to submit to binding arbitration conducted under the commercial rules of the American Arbitration Association, in any controversy involving its recognition as a national governing body, as provided in the Sports Act, or in any controversy involving the opportunity of any athlete, coach, trainer, manager, administrator, or official to participate in Athletics competition, as provided for in the constitution and bylaws of the USOPC.

-K. Conflict of interest: Any individual representing USATF, or who has a financial arrangement with USATF, or who is an employee of USATF or of its Associations, or who is a member of any of its committees or Associations, shall not participate in evaluating or approving any contract with a supplier to furnish goods or provide services to USATF, if that individual directly or indirectly benefits financially, or otherwise receives any form of compensation from, or has any interest in, any supplier under consideration.
+K. Conflict of interest: In accordance with the USATF Code of Ethics, any individual representing USATF, or who has a financial arrangement with USATF, or who is an employee of USATF or of its Associations, or who is a member of any of its committees or Associations, shall not participate in evaluating or approving any contract with a supplier to furnish goods or provide services to USATF, if that individual directly or indirectly benefits financially, or otherwise receives any form of compensation from, or has any interest in, any supplier under consideration.
 The Board may require that individuals disclose all financial interests that may influence the performance of their duties for USATF.
 Each individual referred to in the first sentence of this paragraph shall, upon learning that USATF is proposing to enter into an arrangement in which he or she has financial interest, promptly notify the CEO in writing of the existence of the interest, and the CEO shall, in turn, promptly disclose the interest to those bodies of USATF involved in considering entry into the arrangement.
 If this provision is violated, USATF shall have the right to recover the benefit or payment and to void the contract or transaction.
 The Board may waive this requirement in specific instances if it feels that it is in the best interest of USATF by a vote of at least 60%.
 Members must recuse themselves if the waiver is about them.
 The waiver shall include language identifying the best interest being served by the waiver.
 The Board may authorize USATF to enter into a contract with a person described in the first sentence of this paragraph if the Board finds that special circumstances exist under which USATF’s interests would best be served by entering into the contract, and the Board adopts a resolution by an affirmative vote by at least 60% of its members identifying those special circumstances.
 All persons directly or indirectly interested in the proposed contract shall recuse themselves from deliberations related to the contract.

 ARTICLE 19